Statement of Investment Principles for the Warner Howard Limited Pension and Life Assurance Plan

 The Trustees have taken advice when setting the investment strategy for the Plan and have decided to invest in pooled funds.

-The Trustees have taken investment advice when setting limits within which their investment manager must operate.
+The Trustees have taken investment advice when setting limits within which their investment managers must operate.
 These limits are set out in Appendix B.

 The Trustees will review their arrangements if any individual investment exceeds 5% of the total value of the Plan’s assets.
 For this purpose, the Trustees will ignore any pooled fund investments and will look through to the value of the underlying assets in those funds.